jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 ##### Execution Control is Call Control

-This means that in Symbol the definition of execution control is selecting what procedure to call next depending on a __Boolean__ state.
+This means that in Symbol the definition of execution control is selecting what command to call next depending on a __Boolean__ state.

 You could speak of conditional calls, actually.